llostinthesauce/1600final/models.md

 - Each model sits in its own subfolder
 - Folder names below match the helper script menu so you can pick them easily.

-## Recommended starter models
+## Recommended starter models bundled in the script
 - `Llama-3.2-3B-Instruct-4bit` — balanced quality and size
 - `SmolLM-360M-4bit` — tiny and very fast
 - `OpenELM-1_1B-Instruct-8bit` — Apple’s small model

 The helper script can auto-download these into `models/` if they’re missing.
-But if you prefer manual pulls:
+I would suggest running the script, and downloading all three, then restarting.
+But if you prefer manual pulls, not using the script:

 ## Download commands (manual)
 Run while online from the repo root (so `models/` is created in the project).